AnggaR96s/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.